someengineering/resoto.com/versioned_docs/version-2.X/how-to-guides/cleanup/clean-up-aws-iam-access-keys.md

 ---
-sidebar_label: Clean Up Unused AWS IAM Access Keys
+sidebar_label: Clean Up AWS IAM Access Keys
 sidebar_custom_props:
   tags: [AWS, IAM]
 ---

-# How to Clean Up Unused AWS IAM Access Keys
+# How to Clean Up AWS IAM Access Keys

 IAM access keys are long-term AWS credentials, and it is best practice to remove keys that are no longer in use.
 Removing unused keys enhances the security and reduces your exposure to risk.